Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Evolution of axial gravitational perturbations

 When the mass becomes proportional ($m/\ell_\eta\sim\mathcal{O}(10^0)$) or significantly larger than $\ell_\eta$ ($m/\ell_\eta\sim\mathcal{O}(10^2)$), negative wells develop in the effective potential in the vicinity of the event horizon (see Figs. \ref{fig:5}, \ref{fig:6}).
-Despite the negative well formation, the time-domain profiles show an exponential decay of the signal without any indication of an instability.
+Despite the negative well formation, the time-domain profiles show an exponential decay of the signal without any indication of a linear instability.
 On the contrary, more massive objects lead to signals with shorter quasinormal ringing stages, due to the absence of a photon sphere peak, and with faster decay rates even though the corresponding effective potentials develop even deeper negative wells.
+The exponential nature of the eventual late-time behavior of perturbations is related to the effective AdS asymptotics of our spacetime which requires the imposition of reflective boundary conditions at infinity and is in agreement with what occurs in perturbations of AdS BHs \cite{Holzegel:2011uu}.
+The tail in these cases appears because echoes are subdominant and vanish very rapidly at the event horizon, thus the asymptotic behavior is probed faster.
+We expect that even perturbations of the small BHs in study will eventually possess an exponential tail but at much later times which our numerical scheme cannot probe.

 From the above, we conclude that the scalarized BH spacetime is modally stable under axial gravitational perturbations, where the qualitative features of the response depend solely on the ratio $m/\ell_\eta$.
 In Fig. \ref{movl} we demonstrate the above statement for the case of intermediate size BHs.
 Our numerics show that a similar analogy occurs irregardless of the BH's size.
-Even though the source of echoes in our BH is related to the asymptotics of spacetime, and not to the nature of the near-horizon regime, our results are in accordance with perturbations in wormholes with decreasing throat radii \cite{Liu:2020qia} and black-bounce models, which transition from regular BHs to wormholes \cite{Churilova:2019cyt}.
+Even though the source of echoes in our BH is related to the asymptotics of spacetime, and not to the nature of the near-horizon structure, our results are in accordance with perturbations in wormholes with decreasing throat radii \cite{Liu:2020qia} and black-bounce models, which transition from regular BHs to wormholes \cite{Churilova:2019cyt}.